 I did it once and within minutes, my credits run out!
 This pricing plan is only for unlimited social media use (i.e. updating Instagram).
 I didn’t even find it enough for Facebook/Instagram live – they use so much data!

 There is a Telmex kiosk in Sayulita so don’t worry about buying the sim card beforehand.
 You can definitely do it as soon as you arrive.
 Higher data plans are available but I didn’t want to spend that much on the Internet.

 I also have a portable wifi device that works in over 100 countries.
 I use it in case of emergency.
 You can get a 10% discount when you use the code PSIMONMYWAY upon checkout.

 Cost of living in Sayulita

-The currency in Mexico is called Mexican peso (MXN). $1 USD = 19.05 Mexican pesos.
+The currency in Mexico is called the Mexican peso (MXN). $1 USD = 19.05 Mexican pesos.
 To have an idea of your monthly budget, see the tables below.
-All prices are in United States dollar (USD).
+All prices are in United States dollars (USD).

 Food costs in Sayulita

 |500 gr (1 lb.) of boneless chicken breast||$2.25 USD|

 |1 liter (1 qt.) of whole fat milk||$0.82 USD|